Intimacy Coordination for TV & Film: What to Expect

 Whether you’re a producer, director, actor, or just curious about best practices, here’s an overview of how intimacy coordination works on screen.

-The protocols shared here are based on guidance from SAG-AFTRA, ACTRA, and IDC (Intimacy Directors and Coordinators) training, which have set the industry standard for working with scenes involving nudity, simulated sex, or emotionally vulnerable content.
+The protocols shared here are based on guidance from SAG-AFTRA, ACTRA, and IDC (Intimacy Directors and Coordinators), which have set the industry standard for working with scenes involving nudity, simulated sex, or emotionally vulnerable content.

 What Is an Intimacy Coordinator?